 - 1. General patient care procedures - 2.
-All patients with suspected long bone or joint injuries should be immobilized: - Long bone (see "Long Bone Immobilization," Appendix J) - Joint (see "Joint Immobilization," Appendix J) - Femur (see "Traction Device," Appendix J) - o Distal PMS should be evaluated and recorded before and after splinting - 3.
-Amputation - A. Stump care - o Direct pressure to control bleeding - Cover the stump with a sterile dressing, moistened with sterile normal saline, and apply a bulky dressing if needed for bleeding - o Immobilize - If bleeding from the stump is life threatening, as a LAST RESORT, apply a BP cuff as a tourniquet - B. Amputated part care - Rinse the amputated part with sterile normal saline to remove loose debris; DO NOT SCRUB - Wrap the amputated part with sterile gauze, moistened with sterile normal saline
+All patients with suspected long bone or joint injuries should be immobilized: - Long bone (see "Long Bone Immobilization," Appendix J) - Joint (see "Joint Immobilization," Appendix J) - Femur (see "Traction Device," Appendix J) - Distal PMS should be evaluated and recorded before and after splinting

+3. Amputation

+A. Stump care

+- Direct pressure to control bleeding - Cover the stump with a sterile dressing, moistened with sterile normal saline, and apply a bulky dressing if needed for bleeding - o Immobilize - If bleeding from the stump is life threatening, consider use of a commercial tourniquet.
+If available, a pneumatic tourniquet over a non-pneumatic tourniquet is preferred.

+B. Amputated part care

+- Rinse the amputated part with sterile normal saline to remove loose debris; DO NOT SCRUB - o Wrap the amputated part with sterile gauze, moistened with sterile normal saline